If you’ve been thinking of getting a Pug as your next dog, then you’ve probably asked yourself the all-important question:

 You’re probably looking at a Pug’s coat blow lasting 3-4 weeks, and this will usually happen late in fall and spring.

 - Growth rate

-All dogs have a standard growth cycle for their coats, which has three stages.
+All dogs have a standard growth cycle for their coats with three stages.
 These are growth, rest, and shed.

 The technical names for these stages are the anagen phase, the transient catagen phase, and the telogen phase.
-It’s during the active growth stage that hairs reach their full length and color.
+During the active growth stage, hairs reach their full length and color.

 While all dogs follow this cycle, it’s much quicker in Pugs.